Building Growth through Inclusion & Diversity

 Venue: Crowne Plaza London Docklands, Royal Victoria Dock, Western Gateway, London, E16 1AL › View map

-GLOBAL EQUALITY & DIVERSITY (GED) CONFERENCE AND AWARDS 2017
+CMI is pleased to partner with GLOBAL EQUALITY & DIVERSITY (GED) CONFERENCE AND AWARDS 2017

 The Government – and the Prime Minister personally – has put transparency in equality and diversity centre-stage in its programme for this parliament.